blurpy/kouchat.net/help/user-guide-console.md

 --------|---------------|------------
 nick | User name from operating system. | The unique name that identifies you in the chat.
 A nick name can have between 1 and 10 characters.
 Legal characters are: `a-z`, `0-9`, `-` and `_`.
 Use the command `/nick` to change. owncolor | <span style="color: #0C0C42;">-15987646</span> | The color used when you are sending messages.
 You can use the [hex to integer]({{ site.baseurl }}/tools/hex-to-integer/) page to find the correct value to use for a given color.
-Note that you will not see the color yourself. logging | false | Stores the conversations in the main chat and private chats to log files.
+Note that you will not see the color yourself. logging | false | Stores the conversations in the main chat and private chats to log files, if the value is `true`.
 This may be permanently enabled using a startup argument. networkInterface | null | Allows you to select the network interface KouChat should use for sending and receiving messages.
 Use `null` to let KouChat choose, or use the short network interface name from `ifconfig` or `ipconfig /all`, like `eth0` or `wlan0`.